jthop/ican/README.md

 - All operations will be logged to the `ican.log` file.
 - ican will update a variable named `__version__` in `./src/__init__.py` any time the bump command is run.
 - ican will use the `semantic` style of the version when updating this file.
-- All pipeline steps are typically shell-based commands.
+- A release pipeline has been defined.
+More on that later.

 ### :exclamation: Important
 Take note, all sections must be unique.
-So if you define more than one <file: [LABEL]> section, make sure each one has a unique label.
+So if you define more than one [file: [LABEL]] section, make sure each one has a unique label.

-The same is true for `pipeline` sections.
-Each pipeline section must have a unique label.

 ### :thumbsdown: :exploding_head:
 ```ini